Hugh Greenwood: Early life

-Greenwood was born in Hobart, Tasmania, where he attended Lauderdale Primary School and MacKillop College.
+Greenwood was born in Hobart, Tasmania, where he attended Lauderdale Primary School and MacKillop College, and played junior football for Lauderdale Football Club.
 He was a talented junior footballer, representing Tasmania at the national under-16 championships in 2007.
-He later accepted a basketball scholarship at the Australian Institute of Sport (AIS) and moved to Canberra, where he attended Canberra High School.
+He later accepted a basketball scholarship at the Australian Institute of Sport (AIS) in Canberra, where he attended Canberra High School.

 Basketball career

 SEABL

-Greenwood played for the Australian Institute of Sport in the South East Australian Basketball League (SEABL) team between 2008 and 2010.
-Following the institute's withdrawal from the SEABL, Greenwood joined the Hobart Chargers for the 2011 season.
+Greenwood played for the AIS men's team in the South East Australian Basketball League (SEABL) between 2008 and 2010.
+For the 2011 SEABL season, Greenwood played for the Hobart Chargers.

 College

 Freshman year

 In April 2011, Greenwood signed a National Letter of Intent to play college basketball for the University of New Mexico.

 As a freshman in 2011–12, Greenwood earned Academic All-Mountain West Conference selection.
 The Lobos won the Mountain West Tournament title and reached the third round of the 2012 NCAA Tournament.
 Greenwood scored a season-high 22 points in 19 minutes against Air Force on 8 March 2012, which marked his first 20+ point performance of his career.
 In 33 games, he averaged 6.3 points, 3.7 rebounds and 2.5 assists in 23.2 minutes per game.